Forced merger of the Communist Party of Germany and Social Democratic Party of Germany: Consequences and follow-through

 SPD members who had opposed the merger were prevented from refounding an independent Social Democratic party in the Soviet occupation zone by the Soviet administration.
 Six months after the KPD/SPD merger, in the regional elections of October 1946 the new unified workers' party did not attract as many votes as they had anticipated: despite massive support from the occupation authorities, the SED failed to gain an overall majority in any of the regional legislatures.
 In Mecklenburg and Thuringia their vote fell only slightly short of the required 50%, but in Saxony-Anhalt and Brandenburg, the "Bourgeois" CDU and LDP gained sufficient electoral support to form governing coalitions.
 Even more disappointing for the new SED (party) was the electoral outcome in Greater Berlin, where the SED won only 19.8% of the vote, notwithstanding the best efforts of the authorities.

-Elections in East Germany applied the "single list" approach.
+As a result, subsequent elections in East Germany applied the "single list" approach.
 Voters were presented with a single list from the National Front of Democratic Germany, which in turn was controlled by the SED.
 Only one candidate appeared on the ballot.
 Voters simply took the ballot paper and dropped it into the ballot box.
 Those who wanted to vote against the candidate had to go to a separate voting booth, without any secrecy.
 Seats were apportioned based on a set quota, not according to actual vote totals.
 By ensuring that its candidates dominated the list, the SED effectively predetermined the composition of the National legislature (Volkskammer).
 The upside of East Germany's new voting system, in 1950, was apparent from the reported 99.6% level of support for the SED based on a turnout of 98.5%.

 After 1946 SPD members who had spoken up in opposition to the party merger were required to surrender their offices.
 Many faced political persecution and some fled.
 Some persisted in their political beliefs with the Eastern Bureau of the SPD which continued the political work of the party leaders and members who had fled the country.
 The Eastern Bureau was allowed to participate in the 1950 Volkskammer election and won 6 seats; however, the office was banned from participating from 1954 and onwards because of accusations of "espionage" and "diversion" by DDR and SED authorities and was eventually closed in 1981.

 It was not until October 1989 that a Social Democratic Party was again established in the German Democratic Republic.
 The SPD then participated in the country's first (and as matters turned out last) free election in March 1990, winning 21.9% of the overall vote.
 Later in the year, in October 1990, East Germany's SPD merged with the West German SPD, in a development which mirrored the reunification of Germany itself.